Floer Homology with DG Coefficients. Applications to cotangent bundles: Introduction and main results

-holds.
-Here the product $m_{x,z}\cdot m_{z,y}$ is induced by concatenation of based loops.
 In practice, the chains $m_{x,y}$ are constructed from chain representatives of the fundamental classes of the compactified moduli spaces of Floer trajectories \emph{of arbitrary dimension} by evaluating them into chains on $\Omega \cL X$.
 This construction is the content of~\S\ref{sec:twisting-cocycle}.
+We call the family of chains obtained by this method {\it Barraud-Cornea twisting cocycle}.

 \item to a regular admissible homotopy $(H_s,J_s)$ that interpolates between regular pairs $(H_\pm,J_\pm)$ at $\pm\infty$, complemented by additional data $\Xi_{(H_s,J_s)}$ that interpolates between $\Xi_{(H_+,J_+)}$ and $\Xi_{(H_-,J_-)}$, one associates a degree $0$ chain map